What is a mooring winch?

 How are the mooring winch categorized?

-Mooring winches can be categorized into the following types:
+Mooring winches can be categorized based on several factors, including:

 Split Drum Mooring Winch